cuplv/discard/README.md

 # `card-systems` #

-A library and collection of runnable replica system examples, all implementing the [*conflict-aware* replicated datatype][1] programming/system model.
+A library implementing the Carol programming language, providing an eDSL for writing operations and a replica node that runs them.

 ## Quick start ##